 Organizations have seen the value that big data can add.
-It’s no mistake that so many businesses have chosen to adopt big data solutions in recent years, since the potential those solutions bring can be monumental.
+It’s no mistake that so many businesses have chosen to adopt big data solutions in recent years since the potential those solutions bring can be monumental.
 Success always seems right around the corner when using big data, but too often, success can be hard to come by.
-One study from Capgemini showed that for all the organizations enacting big data initiatives, only 13 percent of them ever achieve full-scale production.
+One study from Capgemini showed that of all the organizations enacting big data initiatives, only 13 percent of them ever achieve full-scale production.
 Just over one-fourth (27 percent) of executives say their big data initiatives are actually successful.
 These numbers may be alarming, but they shouldn’t be surprising.
 Businesses may want to use big data, but that doesn’t mean they know how to use it.
 Success often comes down to how data-driven an organization is, and this frequently requires starting from scratch and building from the ground up.
 It might be a large undertaking, but adopting certain building blocks can prove to be crucial in creating a data-driven organization.

 Capturing Big Data